mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/See How They Run.md

 # Library Data

 **Dallia**
 District 268 (Spinward Marches 1435) B885883- 9 Ga Ri Dallia is a garden world of some 600,000,000 inhabitants which is a client state of the Imperium and maintains a thriving colony on Tarkine (q.v.).
 It has a rather dense atmosphere which most travellers report taking 1d6 days to adjust to with endurance reduced by 2 and dexterity reduced by 1 during that period.
 The government is a civil service bureaucracy but there is a small noble remnant from days gone by and titles are awarded currently in recognition of services to the planet.
-All nobles are expected to serve a year in a blue- collar job on appointment or on reaching the age of 21.
+All nobles are expected to serve a year in a blue-collar job on appointment or on reaching the age of 21.

 **Dawnworld**
 District 268 (Spinward Marches 1531) E885000-0 Ba Ga A garden world on the coreward edge of District 268, Dawnworld is uninhabited.
 Various attempts at settlement have been made by the Darrians, Sword Worlds, Imperium and Vargr.
 All these colonies have failed however due to some unknown, presumably environmental, factor causing sterility in all males born on the planet.
 The Imperium and the Sword Worlds both claim the planet.